 “You have taken this catastrophically bad thing and turned it into a wonderfully good thing!”

-Dr. Jessie Gruman would likely recognize this not-so-subtle expectation that good patients will somehow take the lemons that life curveballs at them and make deliciously noble lemonade.
+The late Dr. Jessie Gruman would have likely recognized this not-so-subtle expectation that good patients will somehow take the lemons that life curveballs at them and make deliciously noble lemonade.

-She recently wrote an essay she called “The Lemon of Illness and the Demand For Lemonade” on her highly recommended Prepared Patient Forum blog:
+She once wrote an essay she called “The Lemon of Illness and the Demand For Lemonade” on her highly recommended Prepared Patient Forum blog:

 “The belief is that sickness ennobles us; that there is good to be found in the experience of illness; while diseases are bad, they teach life lessons that are good – but this belief can inadvertently hurt sick people and those who love them.”